USKYLD/Linux_Device_Drivers_trans/README.md

-# lld_trans
-A Translation Of Linux Device Drivers
+# A Translation Of Linux Device Drivers